WinVector/PDSwR2/RenderedExamples/c06_Choosing_and_evaluating_models.md

 #   Calculate the squared error terms.

 # Note 2:
-#   Sum them to get the model's sum squared error, or variance.
+#   Sum them to get the model’s sum squared error, or variance.

 # Note 3:
 #   Calculate the squared error terms from the null model.

 # Note 4:
-#   Calculate the data's total variance.
+#   Calculate the data’s total variance.

 # Note 5:
 #   Calculate R-squared.